uwdb/DeepEverest/README.md

 See [project website](https://db.cs.washington.edu/projects/deepeverest/) for more details.
 A [paper](http://vldb.org/pvldb/vol15/p98-he.pdf) for this project is published in PVLDB Vol. 15, [doi:10.14778/3485450.3485460](https://doi.org/10.14778/3485450.3485460).
 An [extended technical report](https://arxiv.org/abs/2104.02234) is also available.

 ## Repository Overview
-An example notebook using the DeepEverest is `example_api.ipynb`.
+An example notebook using DeepEverest is `example_api.ipynb`, which includes the usage of this tool, as well as the comparison between its outputs and brute force outputs for demonstration purpose.
 The implementation will also Implementations of core functionalities of DeepEverest are in `helper.py` and `index/deepeverst_index.cpp`.
 The DNN models and datasets used in the paper are in `models/`.
 However, you can apply DeepEverest on your own model and dataset. `index/` contains the core source for the construction of the indexes used in the DeepEverest. `tools/` contains useful interpretation techniques adapted from other projects. `utils.py` contains frequently used functions.

 ## Cloning
 **Install [Git Large File Storage](https://git-lfs.github.com/) before cloning** the repository, then,